XDF2018/SDSOC_CV_ML/readme.md

     interact with the library, and the relevant portions of the hardware functionality are automatically accelerated using the FPGA fabric.

--   To convert from YUV 4:2:2 (hereinafter referred to as UYVY) to RGB you will use a standard C++ function accelerated into the FPGA fabric.
+-   To convert from YUV 4:2:2 (hereinafter referred to as YUYV) to RGB you will use a standard C++ function accelerated into the FPGA fabric.